Platopedia/platopedia.github.io/groups/artrade-dev.md

 <div class="linebreak"></div>

-#### Incentive Bonus
+#### Trade Price

 Merchants receive an incentive bonus from the requester's end.
 Some important points are listed below.

-- Incentive bonus is determined by the total value of the items you're trading for.
+- The trade price is determined by the total value of items you're trading for.
 It's not counted separately for each item.
-- If a merchant requests for items, they should also pay the incentive.
-For merchant-merchant trade, the requester sends first.
-For merchant-member trade, the member sends first, even if the merchant is the requester.
-The member will receive incentive.
 - Use the [**Artrade Calculator**](#artrade-calculator) below to determine the trade price.

 <div class="linebreak"></div>